genomematt/xenomapper/README.md

 Installation
 ============
-Xenomapper requires python 3.4 or higher and is tested on linux and MacOS.
+Xenomapper requires python 3.2 or higher and is tested on linux and MacOS with CPython and pypy3.
 For bam file decoding samtools must be installed.

 Installing from pypi with pip is the easiest option: